-Forty years ago, as a young lawyer, Harry Fath bought a six unit apartment building.
-Following his entrepreneurial spirit he continued to buy apartments and eventually gave up law and devoted his time to developing Fath Properties which now includes 30 properties with 8,000 units.
+Fifty years ago, as a young lawyer, Harry Fath bought a six-unit apartment building.
+Following his entrepreneurial spirit, he continued to buy apartments and eventually gave up law and devoted his time to developing Fath Properties which now includes 27 properties with over 7,500 units.

-Harry was awarded the 2012 Humanitarian of the Year with Lighthouse Youth Services, the 2010 Gentlemen of Style & Substance and recognized as the 2001 Ernst & Young Entrepreneur of the Year.
+Harry was awarded the 2012 Humanitarian of the Year with Lighthouse Youth Services, the 2010 Gentlemen of Style & Substance, and was recognized as the 2001 Ernst & Young Entrepreneur of the Year.
 He and his wife Linda have four children.